EL Experiences: US Born Children of Immigrants

 Each story and conversation was moving and insightful, and we strongly encourage you to listen to them all.
 In the meantime, we’ve pulled a few themes that spanned across all the conversations:

-Dr. Dreby begins by outlining several recurring difficulties that these students face, which negatively impacts their ability to concentrate in school.
+Dr. Dreby outlines several recurring difficulties that these students face, which negatively impact their ability to concentrate in school.
 As first generation Americans, many students are struggling to manage multiple or changing identities at school while balancing responsibilities at home that at times may alienate them from their peers and pull them prematurely into adulthood.
 Her students elaborate on several of these examples:

 Identity